Diary, 2026

 12. Oupis: from ὤψ “eye,” an epithet of Artemis.

-13. call by the name of the fairy: Diktunna was also an epithet of Artemis.
+13. call by the name of the maiden: Diktunna was also an epithet of Artemis.

 (Kallimakhos, Hymn to Artemis 189–205.)